-8.3 Signage and Artworks
+9.1 Signage and Artworks

-8.3.1 Signage within the sector must provide:

-visible and legible signs;

-- .2 an uncluttered parkland environment; - .3 professional and co-ordinated graphics for the identification of different uses within the sector; and - .4 signs compatible with their surroundings. - 8.3.2 The location, form, scale, materials and colour selection of signage must be in keeping with the parkland architecture and open space setting, and must not dominate the urban landscape at ground level. - 8.3.3 Signs must be only for providing direction or information, or identifying component areas and intended uses. - 8.3.4 A hierarchy in signage, size, materials and placement is to be utilised to ensure uniformity in style and character.
+- 9.1.1 Signage within the sector must provide: - .1 visible and legible signs; - .2 an uncluttered parkland environment; - .3 professional and co-ordinated graphics for the identification of different uses within the sector; and - .4 signs compatible with their surroundings. - 9.1.2 The location, form, scale, materials and colour selection of signage must be in keeping with the parkland architecture and open space setting, and must not dominate the urban landscape at ground level. - 9.1.3 Signs must be only for providing direction or information, or identifying component areas and intended uses. - 9.1.4 A hierarchy in signage, size, materials and placement is to be utilised to ensure uniformity in style and character.
 The preferred materials are to be natural in selection and colour.
-Maintenance requirements are to be carefully considered as durability will be a major cost consideration. - 8.3.5 Signage must not extend above the walls or roof fascia lines of buildings within the park, and no signs are permitted on the roof of the building or on the roof surface. - 8.3.6 Signage must be designed to prevent confusion to visitors or users of facilities within the sector.

-- 8.3.7 All forms of signage other than those permitted by this sector plan are not permitted, except where temporary signs are required for marketing and promotional purposes and other community events.
-Any temporary signs are to be compatible with their surrounds and must not create confusion or obstructions for visitors to the district playing fields. - 8.3.8 Works of high quality urban art, including paving patterns, water features and sculptures, are encouraged.
-These artworks should contribute strongly to enhancing the parkland architecture and landscape, and achieve humanising elements. - 8.3.9 Any proposed advertising sign or device that is visible from Anzac Avenue must be designed, constructed and there after maintained in accordance with the department's Roadside Advertising Guide (RAG).
+Maintenance requirements are to be carefully considered as durability will be a major cost consideration. - 9.1.6 Signage must be designed to prevent confusion to visitors or users of facilities within the sector. - 9.1.7 All forms of signage other than those permitted by this sector plan are not permitted, except where temporary signs are required for marketing and promotional purposes and other community events.
+Any temporary signs are to be compatible with their surrounds and must not create confusion or obstructions for visitors to the district playing fields. - 9.1.8 Works of high quality urban art, including paving patterns, water features and sculptures, are encouraged.
+These artworks should contribute strongly to enhancing the parkland architecture and landscape, and achieve humanising elements.

-8.4 Signage Guidelines
+9.2 Signage Guidelines

-- 8.4.1 Signage guidelines are included at Appendix D Town Centre Signage Guidelines.
+9.2.1 Signage guidelines are included at Appendix D - Town Centre Signage Guidelines.
 The Signage Guidelines are to be taken into consideration, along with other relevant issues, when considering matters regarding signs and architectural graphics of all kinds.
-They are not to be interpreted as giving rights to any number or types of signage, - 8.4.2 A Coordinated Signage Plan is to be submitted to Council and DTMR (where visible from Anzac Avenue) with any development application for Material Change of Use within this Sector.
+They are not to be interpreted as giving rights to any number or types of signage,

+9.2.2 A Coordinated Signage Plan is to be submitted to Council and DTMR (where visible from Anzac Avenue) with any development application for Material Change of Use within this Sector.
 The Coordinated Signage Plan must distinguish between artworks/murals, on-site business advertising, animated signage, and "third party" advertising in terms of sign dimension, location, illumination and animation on the face of the sign.

-9.0 Infrastructure Obligations of the Principal Developer
+10.0 Infrastructure Obligations of the Principal Developer

-9.1 Infrastructure to be Provided
+10.1 Infrastructure to be Provided